We’ve covered a lot of ground this week and I have more for you still.

-OK, let’s get into today’s topic…
+Let’s get into today’s topic…

-The Word of the Day Is: Relevance
+The word of the day is: Relevance

 Prospects are more likely to take a meeting with you if your outreach is relevant—relevant to them.

 Relevant outreach answers the “why?” questions.
 Why me?
 Why now?
-And, How can I help you?

-So, how do make sure you’re relevant?
+So, how do you make sure your outreach is relevant?